jirkapok/GasPlanner/doc/roadmap.md

   * Profile comparison: Add option to compare dives aligned by the end of dive
   * Read only fields should be distinguish able
   * Tanks complex view: Add check box to be able enable or disable tanks
-  * Add clone dive button
-  * Mouse middle button click removes dive
-  * Add option to define custom distance between deco stops
-  * Rounding to minutes should round also the ascent time, not only the deco stops
 * Add undo/redo to all pages
 * Add localizations
 * Add calculation trainings